This Mole Rats in Space review was made after playing the game six times.

 What is Mole Rats in Space?

 Mole Rats in Space is a cooperative board game for kids in which you are mole rats attempting to flee the snakes that have invaded your space station!
-The game was designed by Matt Leacock (Pandemic, Forbidden Island) and was published by Peaceable Kingdom.
+The game was designed by Matt Leacock (Pandemic, Forbidden Island) and is published by Peaceable Kingdom.

 Setting up the Mole Rats in Space board is extremely simple – put the board in the middle of the table, then place the four snakes and four equipment pieces on their matching spaces.
 Everyone will get a mole rat of their own, a med kit, and their first card.
 Then you’re ready to go!